 Today, according to Gilead, the company that makes Truvada, the pill will cost a person about $1,300 per month if they do not have insurance.

-With the prevalence of HIV, it only makes sense to find ways to minimize the risks for spreading.
+With the prevalence of HIV, it only makes sense to find ways to minimize the risks of spreading.
 Hopefully, sooner than later, medical workers find more options for people to be able to protect themselves against this fatal disease.